Dung24-6/Dung24-6/README.md

 _**Laughter is not at all a bad beginning for a friendship, and it is far the best ending for one.**_

 Oscar Wilde

+_**I am of the opinion that my life belongs to the community, and as long as I live it is my privilege to do for it whatever I can.**_

+Bernard Shaw